 The Labour Force Survey indicates that over the last 10 years there has been an overall increase in the total number of people employed in residential care services.

-• Between 2022 and 2023, there was a decrease of 31% in the number of employees in residential care services.
-This may be attributed to the impact that the COVID-19 pandemic had on many residential care services, with around 44,000 confirmed cases of COVID-19 in residential aged care staff during the 2022–23 financial year (The Department, 2023).
+- Between 2022 and 2023, there was a decrease of 31% in the number of employees in residential care services.
+This may be attributed to the impact that the COVID-19 pandemic had on many residential care services, with around 44,000 confirmed cases of COVID-19 in residential aged care staff during the 2022–23 financial year (Department of Health and Aged Care, 2023).

-Explore more information about the aged care workforce in the findings of the 2023 Aged Care Provider Workforce Survey in the next section.
+For more information about the aged care workforce, see the Department of Health and Aged Care website:

 ABS (Australian Bureau of Statistics) 2013.
 8601 Aged Care Residential Services.
 Canberra: ABS.
 Viewed 10 January 2024.